-- The provider was working in line with the Mental Capacity Act. - The provider had a tracking system in place which reviewed.
-DoLs and would alert the manager if they needed reviewing.
+- The provider was working in line with the Mental Capacity Act - The provider had a tracking system in place which reviewed anyone who required a DoLS.
+We saw the provider had sought support around contacting the Court of Protection to enable this to take place, and they had liaised with the relevant medical professionals.